Digital Finance Transformation at KPMG Germany

 In terms of technology, KPMG wanted to set up a single point of content that bundled all financially relevant planning processes together, based on a standard solution.
 The purpose of the finance team’s ownership of the project was to unite design and system development into one in addition to bundling specialist and technical expertise.
 This concept would make it easier and faster to implement new system requirements with a more specialist foundation.

-KPMG identified the Board decision-making platform, which unifies Business Intelligence, Planning, and Predictive Analytics, as the potential solution to its challenges.
+KPMG identified the Board Intelligent Planning Platform as the potential solution to its challenges.
 In a successful POC (Proof of Concept), Board managed to model all of KPMG’s process, design, and planning requirements in a compacted form within 2 days.
 The moderate project costs meant KPMG could easily predict and justify the project risk.
 Board had also already been successfully implemented within the KPMG global network in Switzerland and the Netherlands, which made the decision easier.

 The project team rolled out Board to 100 users as a pilot project from December 2016 to September 2017.
 The planning modules were designed, developed, and built to customer specifications, with the functions for migrating between the system landscapes and the backup system specially developed for KPMG.
 KPMG Germany also had access to internal teams of experts who were able to support every aspect of the Board design and implementation.

 The Board solution reflects KPMG’s target planning landscape and was a significant factor in the Corporate Controlling (Planning) team meeting its operational goals.
-The system is used primarily for performance management (budgeting, planning & forecasting, profitability analysis) and business intelligence (reporting – planning processes).
+The system is used primarily for performance management (budgeting, planning & forecasting, profitability analysis) and to discover crucial and actionable insights.

 The system-based collection of qualitative data and digital control for transparent approval processes has significantly increased the speed of planning activities.
 The option to comment on plans and forward them to other people and departments, in line with the agreed processes, increases employee productivity and frees up time for staff to get more involved in content analyses and grow into a Finance Business Partner for all the divisions.